barkhachy/latestNewsApi/README.md

+# latestNews_Api
-# Here it give you the latest news from times.com
+Here it give you the latest news from times.com